teapython/OpenCV/README.md

 ![](/data/images/mask_before_blur.jpg)

-Now blur the lip mask to smooth edges for a more natural lipstick effect
+Now blur the lip mask to smooth edges for a more natural lipstick effect.

 ```
 maskHeight, maskWidth = mask.shape[0:2]